Wordcab/wordcab-posts/docs/blog/posts/wordcab_transcribe_dev.md

 The API was designed to handle a variety of tasks with ease.
 A few lines of Python code enable users to transcribe an audio file or a YouTube video, complete with options for diarization, and timestamping.

+It's funny to see that super efficient and qualitative tools are available for free and require a little bit of engineering to be used together.
+This is the beauty of open-source.

-## A Philosophical Perspective: Transcription as Universal Access
+## A Philosophical Perspective

-Developing Wordcab Transcribe was not just about creating a tool.
-It was about championing a philosophy – a belief in the universality of information access.
-In our modern age, where data is increasingly important, access to information should be a right, not a privilege.
-Like water flowing freely, quality transcription should be universally accessible.
+Developing Wordcab Transcribe was not just about creating a useful ASR tool.
+It was about following through on a longstanding philosophy at Wordcab: because so many downstream processes depend on accurate transcription, production-ready ASR should be a freely available commodity.

-Open-source projects such as Wordcab Transcribe are the vessels that carry this philosophy forward.
-By democratizing the process of transcription, we are not only enhancing access to information but also stimulating innovation and fostering collaboration.

-Transcription, in essence, is about breaking down barriers.
-It's about ensuring that auditory content is accessible and comprehensible to everyone, irrespective of their language proficiency, hearing abilities, or learning preferences.

-Open-source projects such as Wordcab Transcribe allow us to inch closer to this ideal, paving the way for a more inclusive, equitable future.
+Accurate transcription leads to more accurate _translation_, _summarization_, and information _extraction_.
+While paid services make sense ([we offer ASR ourselves](https://wordcab.com/)) given the amount of time and maintenance required for product ASR, there should be quality self-hosted options that even beginner developers can build upon.

-As a techie, I believe that giving access to that kind of technology to everyone allows them to create new things, or add extra layers on top of it.
-This is why I'm so passionate about open-source projects.
+As a techie, I believe that giving access to that kind of technology to everyone allows them to create projects that even surprise us.
+This is why I'm so **passionate about open-source** projects.

 ## Reflections

-Looking back, the journey of creating Wordcab Transcribe has been a fulfilling one.
-Each line of code written, each feature developed, each bug fixed brought with it a sense of accomplishment.
-This open-source API is more than just a tool for transcribing audio files.
-It's a testament to what we can achieve when we leverage technology for the greater good.
+Each line of code written, each feature developed, each bug fixed brought a sense of accomplishment.

+It's super hard to develop an universal tool that achieves close performance for all languages, especially when you don't speak or read more than three languages.
+But we are always polishing the tool and trying to improve it also for low resource languages.

-As the creator of Wordcab Transcribe, my journey doesn't end here.
-The roadmap is filled with potential enhancements, new features, and countless opportunities to learn and grow.
-The goal remains the same: to ensure that quality resources are as universally accessible as water.
-After all, like water, access to information is a fundamental human necessity.
+Our roadmap is filled with further optimizations, new features, and countless opportunities to learn and grow.
+But the goal remains the same: to **ensure that production-ready ASR resources are universally accessible**.